 A chemical damp proof courses was initially, installed using high or low-pressure injection (40-150 psi) of water-repellent silicon’s or aluminium stearate into injection holes drilled into ether brick, stone, and mortar of a wall in a specific pattern specified by the installer.

-The use of high pressure injection of the chemical damp proof course has declined over the years, also the water or organic solvent-based damp chemicals have been mainly replaced with silane/siloxane creams using a Skeleton gun or pump applicator, the damp-proofing cream is inserted into a pattern of drill holes in the appropriate mortar bed joint rather than into brick or stone etc.
+The use of high-pressure injection of the chemical damp proof course has declined over the years, also the water or organic solvent-based damp chemicals have been mostly replaced with silane/siloxane creams using a Skeleton gun or pump applicator, the damp-proofing cream is inserted into a pattern of drill holes in the appropriate mortar bed joint rather than into brick or stone etc.

 Reinstating plaster on the hard is typically undertaken using low-permeability cement renders or a vented cavity drain membrane.
 Walls that are to be framed and lined do not need to be plastered on the hard as there is no salt transfer to the décor finish.